pcbrendel/pcbrendel.github.io/_posts/2018-6-10-scraping-rstats-rvest.md

                         ISBN = isbn$ISBN)
 ```

-We create separate frames for each element we want.
+We create separate data frames for each element we want.
 Then there's a little formatting we need to do for some of them using some regular expression magic.
 Once we have each data frame we simply bind them together.

 We'll need to do this 10 times for each of the results pages.
 A function and a loop will make this simple.